Headorteil/iiiEsotericLanguage/README.md

               output
-  -p P        Specify the path of your iii file (input or output) -o O        Specify the path of your BrainFuck file(input or output) -e          Execute your programm
+  -p P        Specify the path of your iii file (input or output) -o O        Specify the path of your BrainFuck file(input or output) -b B        Specify the input of your iii programm -e          Execute your programm
   -d          Convert your iii program to BrainFuck
   -c          Convert your BrainFuck program to iii